Survey Results - Trainee feedback on Fladgate LLP

-A day in the life of… Joshua Bennett, second-year solicitor at Fladgate LLP
+A day in the life of...
+Cecilia Ricks, trainee, Fladgate LLP

-1.00pm: I head out to lunch with some of my fellow trainees – being in Covent Garden, we always have a wide array of restaurants to pick from!
-Over lunch we have a good catch-up and discuss the next trainee social which we are in the process of organising.
+1.00pm: I head outside to grab some lunch – being in Covent Garden we always have a wide array of restaurants and coffee shops to pick from.

 About the firm

 As the new senior partner of the firm, I am acutely aware that our vision and values are built around the word personal.
 We are a people business dependent on brilliant client relationships.
 Inclusion and diversity objectives are therefore not ‘soft’ business aspirations, they are fundamental to our success.

 Who we are: Fladgate LLP is an innovative, progressive and thriving law firm which prides itself on its friendly and professional working environment.
 We are based in modern, attractive offices in London’s Covent Garden.